 A pediatric nurse is different from a family practitioner.
 When the family practitioner can take care of your entire family, a pediatric practitioner can treat your children only.

-They are registered nurses and skilled to treat kids from birth to their young adulthood.
+They are registered nurses and skilled to treat kids from birth to young adulthood.
 They mostly focus on preventive health and primary care.

 They will ensure that the growth is proper or will take adequate measures when they find something is wrong.